How ‘Putin’s chef’ and his Wagner Group cronies are cashing in on conflict

 “We have had a hundred people killed and injured for a hundred metres.
 This does not make any sense,” he told me recently at a detention centre in Ukraine.
 “We began to realise that a long time ago.
 The quality of the mobics (newly-mobilised soldiers) was not acceptable, especially those from prisons.
 We don’t understand the thinking of the senior people, what they are trying to do, where they are going with this.”

-Trying to gauge what the future holds for Prigozhin inevitably leads to questions about his relationship with Putin.
-Some Russian reports maintain Prigozhin’s increasingly loud remonstrations about the military are an attempt to be heard by the president with direct channels no longer available.
+Trying to gauge what the future holds for Mr Prigozhin inevitably leads to questions about his relationship with Mr Putin.
+Some Russian reports maintain Mr Prigozhin’s increasingly loud remonstrations about the military are an attempt to be heard by the president with direct channels no longer available.

 “That will not happen,” he said.
 “He is an outsider and the establishment will not accept him, the establishment will protect itself, he knows that.
 Would Prigozhin directly challenge Putin?
 That would be very foolish and dangerous.”